jejjohnson/mfourdvar/content/inference/meta_learning.md

 ---
 title: Learning to Learn
 subject: Modern 4DVar
-subtitle: Using Neural Networks to learn the best path to solution
+subtitle: How can we use nested learning schemes to speed up optimization?
-short_title: Gradient Learning
+short_title: Meta-Learning
 authors:
   - name: J. Emmanuel Johnson
     affiliations: